What Android Pie means for the future of smartphones

 Android Pie, the latest version of Google's mobile operating system, is stuffed with features that address some of the hottest tech controversies head-on, including smartphone addiction and privacy.
-It also has some changes that could create a little drama, like the missing back button.
+It also has some changes that could create a little drama, like the sometimes missing back button.

-Google released Pie -- the name follows the company's penchant for naming its mobile OS after deserts -- on Monday.
+Google released Pie -- the name follows the company's penchant for naming its mobile OS after desserts -- on Monday.
 It offers some significant improvements over Oreo, and anyone with a Pixel phone can start enjoying them today.
 Everyone else will have to wait a few weeks or even months.

 The ninth iteration of the world's most popular phone operating system provides a glimpse at the future of phones.
 Here's how.